WodenWang820118/ng-gtm-integration-sample/README.md

 ### Localhost testing on an emulator

-If you want to test the deep linking feature on an emulator, you could open the development server on the Android emulator Please refer to the [StackOverflow post](https://stackoverflow.com/questions/5806220/how-to-connect-to-my-http-localhost-web-server-from-android-emulator) to open the development server on the Android emulator.
+If you want to test the deep linking feature on an emulator, you could open the development server on the Android emulator.
+Please refer to the [stackoverflow post](https://stackoverflow.com/questions/5806220/how-to-connect-to-my-http-localhost-web-server-from-android-emulator).
+Start the server with the command:

 ```bash
 ng serve --disable-host-check --host 0.0.0.0